indiumindeed/RubeLoader/README.md

 1. Clone the repo to a local directory.
 2. Open up Eclipse.
 Set workspace to that local directory.
 3. File > Import > General > Existing projects into workspace > Next > Browse > Ok > Select All > Finish
+4. If you do not have the Box2dControllers repo cloned, you may wish to close the projects RubeLoaderTestWithBox2dControllers and RubeLoaderTestWithBox2dControllers-desktop to avoid errors.

 Android Setup
 -------------